Learn how to make the best Indonesian opor ayam at your very own kitchen without much fuss using Instant Pot or on the stove.

 - 1 inch ginger peeled

-Bring to a gentle simmer and then place the chicken pieces.
-Cover the pot and let it simmer for about 40 minutes until the chicken is tender Stir the mixture occasionally during cooking.
+- Bring to a gentle simmer.
+Cover the pot and let it simmer for about 40 minutes until the chicken is tender.
+Stir the mixture occasionally during cooking.
+Stir in coconut milk.
+Do not let it comes to a boil.
 Season with a pinch of salt and sugar to your taste.
 Add hard-boiled eggs and use a ladle to spoon the broth over and let cook for another 1 minute.
 Remove from the heat